Milei's year: the removal of rights for the public and abandonment

 Against the diverse population

-The discredit of institutions
+The discrediting of institutions

-Alejandro Mamani is a lawyer specializing in Technology Rights and Human Rights.
+Alejandro Mamani is a lawyer, specializing in Technology Rights and Human Rights.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US